This site uses affiliate links (What's that?).

 Step 2: Bedding

 Select two of your bins with holes in them.
-Place bedding material in the bottom, the bedding should be any combination of soil, newspaper, dead leaves, cardboard, and peat moss.
+Place bedding material in the bottom, the bedding should be a combination of newspaper, dead leaves, and peat moss.
 Make sure this material is moist but not soaked.

 Step 3: Add Worms

 Time to add the worms!
 Red wigglers are best for worm farms as they thrive in the tight conditions.
 You can get some from your local garden center or ask another worm farmer to share some.
 You can dig up worms from the ground, but they may not do as well.

 Kids love to dig for worms, add some of your red wigglers to a container of soil for your kiddos to "dig up."
 As they find the worms, add to their new home.